25 Free Things for Kids to Do in NYC on Winter Holiday Break

 2. Visit an amenity-filled public atrium.
 Our favorites include the David Rubenstein Atrium at Lincoln Center and the Winter Garden in the Financial District.

-4. Tour the seasonally decorated farmhouse, enjoy steaming cider, and create take-home crafts at the Queens County Farm Museum's Holiday Open House Wednesday, December 26–Friday, December 28.
+4. Tour the seasonally decorated farmhouse, enjoy steaming cider, and create take-home crafts at the Queens County Farm Museum's Holiday Open House Thursday, December 26–Saturday, December 28.

 It just wouldn't be Christmas in Brooklyn without the Christmas lights in Dyker Heights.
 Photo by Richie S. via Flickr

-5. Gawk at the incredible light displays NYC residents create at their homes.
-We are partial to Dyker Heights in Brooklyn, but there are some excellent spots in other boroughs, too.
+5. Gawk at the incredible light displays NYC residents create at their homes, like the Dyker Heights lights in Brooklyn.

 7. See the Children's Discovery Garden at the Brooklyn Botanic Garden during its no-admission-fee winter weekday hours.
 On Wednesdays, the New York Botanical Garden also offers FREE grounds passes, and the Queens Botanical Garden offers free admission daily during the winter months (open Tuesday–Sunday).